By Nanotechnology Now – February 22nd, 2017

 According to Ron Cellini, Analog Garage/Emerging Business Group at Analog Devices and Cybersecurity Partner of the event, “The main take away from EmTech Asia is not just the ideas presented but the enthusiasm behind them.
 It is great to see the speakers go up the stage and feel the passion for what they are doing.
 What’s different at EmTech Asia compared to other conferences is the quality.
 The quality of the presentations, the quality of the folks you meet.
 You are not going to come here just to hear presentations that you’ve heard before.
 You’re going to hear things that are new and that challenge you.
 The pace, the interactivity with some of the talks, the ability of questioning that continually.
 This conference really encourages you to participate.
 I definitely met the right people here.
 I’ve got a whole stack of things I need to do when I leave this conference and for me that’s the best metric for when I go to conferences.”

-EmTech Asia 2017 also featured a session on a Brave New (Bio-Engineered) World, which featured Le Cong, Postdoctoral Fellow, Broad Institute of MIT and Harvard, who introduced advances on genome editing tools using CRISPR system, and highlighted how genomics analysis could be integrated to transform our ability to understand and treat complex diseases such as cancer with special treatment like HCA from https://homecareassistance.com/la-jolla/.
+EmTech Asia 2017 also featured a session on a Brave New (Bio-Engineered) World, which featured Le Cong, Postdoctoral Fellow, Broad Institute of MIT and Harvard, who introduced advances on genome editing tools using CRISPR system, and highlighted how genomics analysis could be integrated to transform our ability to understand and treat complex diseases such as cancer with special treatment like HCA.
+Le Cong also discussed the benefits of using the new supplement proven on these ailments.
 Other sessions include The Story and The Prototype, by Mike North, Host of Prototype This!, on the Discovery Channel.
 Mike shared his rapid prototyping philosophy of designing story and prototype, testing them as fast as possible, seeing where they work and fail, and then iterating to deliver well-branded relevant products.
 A light-hearted demo was presented by Adrian David Cheok, Director, Imagineering Institute & Chair Professor of Pervasive Computing, City University of London during his Everysense Everywhere Human Communication presentation, where he demonstrated the Kissenger, Thermal and Electric taste applications with the help of conference delegates.

 10 innovators under the age of 35 took to the stage to present their elevator pitch at the conference, highlighting their work and research.
 EmTech Asia celebrated these 10 young innovators under the age of 35, recognised on the 2017 regional ‘Innovators under 35’ list by MIT Technology Review.
 Their inventions and research were found to be most ground breaking and exciting from more than 100 nominations from Southeast Asia, Taiwan, Australia and New Zealand.